skijit/notes/programming/dotnet/aspnet/webapi-core2.md

       - So this response will only by json

-      ```(csharp)
-      [Consumes("application/json")]
-      ```
-      - the request only consumes requests where the content type is `application/json`
+- Also possible in  `ConfigureServices()`.

-     - you can also do this in the ConfigureServices.  this will allow your API to also return Xml, if spec'ed by the client in the Accept header
+  - This will allow your API to also return Xml, if spec'ed by the client in the Accept header

     ```(csharp)
     services.AddMvc()